semdial2025/semdial2025.github.io/_pages/cfp.md

   - Papers should follow the ACL 2025 formatting guidelines and use the [ACL submission templates](https://github.com/acl-org/acl-style-files/).
   - Submissions should be anonymized PDF-files.

+**Long papers**:

+<span style="color:red">Attention: updated instruction</span>

-**Long papers**: At most 8 pages of content (up to 2 additional pages are allowed for references).
+* At most 8 pages of content,
+* (optional) unlimited extra space after the conclusion for limitations and optionally ethical considerations,
+* unlimited pages of references,
+* (optional) unlimited pages for appendices (but please be selective).

+**Short papers/Posters**:

-**Short papers/Posters**: At most 2 pages of content (up to 1 additional page allowed for references).
+* At most 2 pages of content (up to 1 additional page allowed for references).
 Submission to this track can be non-archival on request.

 **Submission**: Please submit you paper via [Open Review](https://openreview.net/group?id=SemDial.org/2025/Bialogue)